Jim Malloy: Indy car racing

-In 1967, he started driving USAC sprint cars.
+In 1967, Malloy started driving USAC sprint cars.
 This is when Malloy got a huge break in his racing career.
 He was hired by the Jim Robbins Race Team to drive USAC Indy Cars.
 He ran eight races for the Robbins team that year with his best finish being a 6th at Langhorne, Pennsylvania.
 The Robbins team brought Malloy to Indianapolis in 1968 where he was the fastest rookie qualifier.
 He started 14th and finished 22nd, dropping out after 64 laps with mechanical failure.
 In 1969, Malloy started 13th and despite an early 22 minute pit stop he managed an 11th-place finish.
-In 1970, he qualified 9th, his best starting position to date.
+In 1970, he qualified ninth, his best starting position to date.
 His car broke a rear constant velocity joint and hit the 4th turn wall at the end of the pace lap, putting himself out of the race even before the start.
-In 1971 was originally entered in a car for the M.V.S.
+In 1971, he was originally entered in a car for the M.V.S.
 Racing Team.
 But when LeeRoy Yarbrough crashed hard with one of Dan Gurney's Eagles, his injuries were severe enough that he could not compete in the Indy 500 in 1971.
 Dan Gurney asked Malloy to pilot the Eagle in place of Yarbrough.
-He drove a solid race finishing 4th, his personal best at Indianapolis.
+He drove a solid race finishing fourth, his personal best at Indianapolis.

 Malloy drove in the USAC Championship Car series, racing in the 1967–1972 seasons, with 61 career starts, including the 1968–1971 Indianapolis 500 races.
-In his Champ Car career, he finished in the top ten 23 times, with his best finish in 2nd position in 1969 at the Milwaukee Mile, driving for Vel's Parnelli Jones Racing in a substitute role for the injured Al Unser.
+In his Champ Car career, he finished in the top ten 23 times, with his best finish in second position in 1969 at the Milwaukee Mile, driving for Vel's Parnelli Jones Racing in a substitute role for the injured Al Unser.